 The three main functions of online whiteboards that support educational purposes best

 When assessing tools meant to help with education, we should keep in mind that they need to be well-suited to remote learning environments.
 As much as possible, they should help create the impression that you’re not miles away at all, but rather right there in the classroom with your students.
-When comparing Miro, Mural, Conceptboard, Jamboard and AWW App with Explain Everything, we focused on these functions:
+When comparing Miro, Mural, Conceptboard and Jamboard with Explain Everything, we focused on these functions:

 - Representing content – adding and manipulating